intertwine/datadog-monitor-export/README.md

 A simple Bash script to query the Datadog Monitors API with a command-line search query and save the output as either a JSON or CSV file.

 The script uses curl to make the API request and jq for JSON processing, which is necessary for converting the output to CSV.
+The script automatically handles pagination to retrieve all results and properly URL-encodes complex queries with special characters.

+## Features

+- **Automatic pagination**: Retrieves all monitors across multiple pages
+- **Complex query support**: Handles wildcards, boolean operators, and special characters with automatic URL encoding
+- **Dual output formats**: JSON (preserves full data structure) and CSV (flattens arrays and objects)
+- **Flexible authentication**: Environment variables or local credentials file

 ## Prerequisites

 - Datadog API and Application Keys: These must be set as environment variables DD_API_KEY and DD_APP_KEY for authentication, or provided in a `.credentials` file (see setup instructions below).
 - jq: A lightweight and flexible command-line JSON processor.
-It is required for converting the JSON output to CSV.
+It is required for converting the JSON output to CSV and handling pagination.

 The script: query_monitors.sh